Killercodes/py/docs/Learn Python 3.md

 NameError: name 'raw_input' is not defined
 ```
 ## Integer Division
-In Python 2, the result of division of two integers is rounded to the nearest integer.
+In **Python 2**, the result of division of two integers is rounded to the nearest integer.
 As a result, `3/2` will show `1`.
 In order to obtain a floating-point division, numerator or denominator must be explicitly used as float.
-Hence, either 3.0/2 or 3/2.0 or 3.0/2.0 will result in 1.5
+Hence, either `3.0/2` or `3/2.0` or `3.0/2.0` will result in `1.5`

-Python 3 evaluates `3 / 2 as 1.5` by default, which is more intuitive for new programmers.
+**Python 3** evaluates `3 / 2 as 1.5` by default, which is more intuitive for new programmers.
 ``` python
 #in python 2
 >>> 3/2